 Food: Feed Your Black French Bulldog Well

 If industrial food doesn't work for you, don't panic.
 You can cook your Black French Bulldog's meals yourself if you have the time and the budget.
-Two options are available to you: the household ration and the BARF diet.
+You have two options: the household ration and the BARF diet.
 By opting for the household ration, you will feed your doggie with meat and cooked vegetables.
 If you choose BARF, you will prepare meals for your French Bulldog with raw meat and cooked vegetables.
 But before embarking on such an operation, always seek the advice of your veterinarian.

 Maintenance And Hygiene Of The Black French Bulldog

 The maintenance of the French Bulldog is not very restrictive.
-His short coat only requires one or two brushings per week during normal periods, and daily brushing during molting, in spring and autumn.
-One or two baths a year are also more than enough unless your dog is very dirty or smells bad.
+His short coat only requires one or two brushings per week during normal periods and daily brushing during molting in spring and autumn.
+One or two baths a year are also more than enough unless your dog is filthy or smells bad.
 Always choose the right products (brush, shampoo) to avoid accidents.
-Complete this basic care with regular brushing of the teeth, trimming of the claws as well as cleaning of the eyes and ears, sensitive parts in the French Bulldog.
-Finally, do not forget to carry out a serious veterinary follow-up, with dewormers, vaccines, and anti-parasitics, as well as regular visits.
+Complete this primary care with regular brushing of the teeth, trimming the claws, and cleaning of the eyes and ears, sensitive parts in the French Bulldog.
+Finally, do not forget to conduct a serious veterinary follow-up, with dewormers, vaccines, and anti-parasitics, as well as regular visits.

 The French Bulldog should not sleep outside.
-It is a dog above all adapted to indoor life.
-Sleeping your pooch in your garden, even if you buy him a suitable doghouse, presents several dangers.
-First of all, the Black French Bulldog is sensitive to cold and heat.
-Then he could very well have problems with stray cats, probably as big as him.
-Finally, you increase the risk of having your French Bulldog stolen by leaving it outside at night.
+He is a dog, above all adapted to indoor life.
+Sleeping your puppy in your garden, even if you buy him a suitable doghouse, presents several dangers.
+First, the Black French Bulldog is sensitive to cold and heat.
+Then he could have problems with stray cats, probably as big as him.
+Finally, you risk having your French Bulldog stolen by leaving it outside at night.
 A malicious person would have no trouble stealing it from you.
-Make him sleep inside, by choosing a basket perfectly adapted to the French Bulldog.
+Make him sleep inside by choosing a basket perfectly adapted to the French Bulldog.

 Games And Physical Activities For French Bulldog

-Even if he is not very enduring, the black French Bulldog remains a playful and jovial dog.
-So he too needs to have fun.
-However, limit the play sessions to avoid exhausting them too quickly, especially when it is hot.
-The French Bulldog is also not suitable for canine activities such as agility or canicross.
-Buy him toys, such as puzzles, brain teasers, or balls, making sure to choose them very solid to prevent him from breaking them and then swallowing pieces.
-Toys are also a great way to keep your dog busy while you're away to keep them from getting bored.
+Even if he is not very enduring, the black French Bulldog remains a playful and joyful dog.
+So he needs to have fun.
+However, limit the play sessions to avoid exhausting him too quickly, especially when it is hot.
+The French Bulldog is also unsuitable for canine activities such as agility or canicross.
+Instead, buy him toys, such as puzzles, brain teasers, or balls, choosing them very solid to prevent him from breaking them and then swallowing pieces.
+Toys are also a great way to keep your dog busy while away to keep them from getting bored.